Project Protector: OPV

 Up until the reviews, offshore patrol of the nation's EEZ had been undertaken by the Anzac class frigates, which were both too few in number and overqualified for the duties; deploying them in this manner meant they were unavailable for higher intensity operations for which they were more suited.
 A new class of offshore patrol vessels (OPVs) was planned; these had to be capable of providing 420 ship-days per year of EEZ operations, and able to operate a Super Seasprite helicopter.

-Two offshore patrol vessels, Wellington and Otago, were built by Tenix at Williamstown from hull modules fabricated at Williamstown and superstructure modules assembled at Whangarei, North Island, then shipped to Australia.
+Two offshore patrol vessels, Wellington and Otago, were built by Tenix at Williamstown from hull modules fabricated at Williamstown and superstructure modules assembled at Whangārei, North Island, then shipped to Australia.
 The 1740 t displacement, 85 m long vessels were based on an Aker Marine design operated by the Irish Naval Service.
 The ships were fitted with an MSI-Defence Systems 25 mm gun as main armament, and could embark and operate a helicopter.
 The patrol vessels' hulls were strengthened to Finnish-Swedish ice class 1C for operations in the Ross Dependency.

 Work started on 22 February 2005.
 The OPVs were due to complete in April and October 2007.
 However, the ships were not launched until November 2006 and October 2007 respectively, and by December 2008 were yet to commission.
 The main problems were safety issues with the RHIBs and an extra 100 tons of weight over the design specifications.
 Wellington did not commission until May 2010; the last Project Protector ship to enter service.